-Mito-mice Δ were generated by introducing Δ mtDNA from cultivated cells into the zygotes of B6 strain mice by using cell fusion techniques, as described previously (Inoue et al. 2000).
-Thirty-three female mito-mice Δ carrying 1-63% Δ mtDNA at 2-6 months of age were used as mothers.
+Thirty-three female mito-mice Δ carrying 1%-63% Δ mtDNA at 2-6 months of age were used as mothers.
 Embryos on E18.5 and progeny were used for the study.
 Age-matched wild-type B6 mice were used as normal controls.
 All animal experiments were performed in compliance with the institutional guidelines of the University of Tsukuba for the care and use of laboratory animals.

-Estimation of Δ mtDNA proportion in tissues
+Estimation of AmtDNA proportion in tissues

-Proportions of wild-type mtDNA and Δ mtDNA were determined by using real-time polymerase chain reaction, as described previously (Sato et al. 2005).
+Proportions of wild-type mtDNA and Δ mtDNA were determined by using real-time PCR, as described previously (Sato et al. 2005).
 Tail samples were used to deduce the Δ mtDNA load in mito-mice Δ .
 The proportion of Δ mtDNA was also examined in various tissue samples (peripheral blood, liver, kidney, and eye).